Navezjt/sd-webui-reactor/README.md

 **IV.
 "AttributeError: 'FaceSwapScript' object has no attribute 'enable'"**

-You need to disable the "SD-CN-Animation" extention
+You need to disable the "SD-CN-Animation" extension (or perhaps some another that causes the conflict)

 ## Updating